The Nystr\"om method for convex loss functions: Introduction

 \section{Introduction}

 Despite excellent practical performances, state of the art machine learning (ML) methods often require huge computational resources, motivating the search for more efficient solutions.
-This has led to a number of new results in optimization [\cite{johnson2013accelerating,schmidt2017minimizing}], as well as the development of approaches mixing linear algebra and randomized algorithms [\cite{mahoney2011randomized,drineas2005nystrom,woodruff2014sketching,calandriello2017distributed}].
+This has led to a number of new results in optimization \citep{johnson2013accelerating,schmidt2017minimizing}, as well as the development of approaches mixing linear algebra and randomized algorithms \citep{mahoney2011randomized,drineas2005nystrom,woodruff2014sketching,calandriello2017distributed}.

 While these techniques are applied to empirical objectives, in the context of learning it is natural to study how different numerical solutions affect statistical accuracy.
-Interestingly, it is now clear that there is a whole set of problems and approaches where computational savings do not lead to any degradation in terms of learning performance [\cite{rudi2015less,bach2017equivalence,bottou2008tradeoffs,sun2018but,li2019towards,rudi2017generalization,calandriello2018statistical}].
+Interestingly, it is now clear that there is a whole set of problems and approaches where computational savings do not lead to any degradation in terms of learning performance \citep{rudi2015less,bach2017equivalence,bottou2008tradeoffs,sun2018but,li2019towards,rudi2017generalization,calandriello2018statistical}.

-Here, we follow this line of research and study an instance of regularized empirical risk minimization where, given a fixed high-- possibly infinite-- dimensional hypothesis space, the search for a solution is restricted to a smaller-- possibly random-- subspace.
-This is equivalent to considering sketching operators [\cite{kpotufe2019kernel}], or equivalently regularization with random projections [\cite{woodruff2014sketching}].
-For infinite dimensional hypothesis spaces, it includes Nystr\"om methods used for kernel methods [\cite{smola2000sparse}] and Gaussian processes [\cite{williams2001using}].
-Recent works in supervised statistical learning has focused on smooth loss functions [\cite{rudi2015less,bach2013sharp,marteau2019beyond}], whereas here we consider convex, Lipschitz but possibly non smooth losses.
+Here, we follow this line of research and study an instance of regularized empirical risk minimization where, given a fixed high or infinite dimensional hypothesis space, the search for a solution is restricted to a smaller, possibly random, subspace.
+This is equivalent to considering sketching operators \citep{kpotufe2019kernel}, or equivalently regularization with random projections \citep{woodruff2014sketching}.
+For infinite dimensional hypothesis spaces, it includes Nystr\"om methods used for kernel methods \citep{smola2000sparse} and Gaussian processes \citep{williams2001using}.
+Recent works in statistical learning analyzed this approach for smooth loss functions \citep{rudi2015less,bach2013sharp,marteau2019beyond}, whereas here we want to extend these results to convex, Lipschitz but possibly non smooth losses.